josem/extended_markdownizer/Readme.md

 And then, in your view you just have to call `<%= raw @post.rendered_body %>` :)

+##CHANGELOG
+0.1.3 Added image detection, so when the urls to images are detected and converted into img elements 0.1.2 First version (because I was playing with the 0.1.1 so it doesn't count)

 ##TODO
 * Update specs
 * Improve docs